ProdigySim/forests-web/README.md

 This webpage tracks
 [PSim's Forest Collection Binder](https://youtu.be/Hj1ov-S0CNA).

-View the live page tracking the collection: https://forests.prodigysim.com/
+View the live page tracking the collection: https://forests.quest/

+## Feedback or issues

+Please report any issues or feedback on the [Issues page](https://github.com/ProdigySim/forests-web/issues).

 ## Info